 Section 2.
 Meetings, Quorums

 The Senate shall meet once monthly at a time and place specified by the Senate Executive Council.
 Special meetings may be called by the President with the consent of a majority of the Executive Council or by petition of a majority of Senators.
-The quorum for Senate meetings shall be a two-thirds majority (17) of those positions filled.
+The quorum for Senate meetings shall be one over half (14) of those positions filled.

 Section 3.
 Duties